 To reduce your risk and pick up any problems early:

-- Have your blood pressure checked at least every six months, but more often if you have high blood pressure or are taking medication to lower this.
+- Have your blood pressure checked at least every six months, or more often if you have high blood pressure or are taking medication to lower your blood pressure.

-- Have your HbA1c checked at least every year – it may need to be checked three to six monthly.
+- Have your HbA1c checked at least every year, or three- to six-monthly if recommended.

-- Have your cholesterol checked at least yearly.
+- Have your cholesterol checked at least every year.
 Further pathology tests such as an electrocardiogram (ECG) or exercise stress test may also be recommended by your doctor.

 Eye disease and diabetes